kaylamarietorres/kaylamarietorres.github.io/essays/smartQuestionsKMT.md

 }).then(/* whatever */);
 ```

 This qualified as a good example.
 They had a clear and descriptive title, provided context, asked a specific question, and expressed effort.
-Their efforts were rewarded as they recieved a lot of clear and concise help from the Stack Overflow community.
+Their efforts were rewarded as they received a lot of clear and concise help from the Stack Overflow community.

 ```
 A: This is a basic example with comments.
 The upload function is what you are looking for: